Adriacom I Business Services & Immigration

 Medical Care and Social Security

-Upon 24 hours or receiving your work and temporary residence permit, your employer is obliged to register you with your Unique Master Citizen Number (on the backside of the residency ID) in Montegro’s public healthcare and social security system.
+Upon 24 hours of receiving your work and temporary residence permit, your employer is obliged to register you with your Unique Master Citizen Number (jedinstveni matični broj građana or simply JMBG, shown on the back of your residency ID) in Montenegro’s public healthcare and social security system.

-Part of your monthly gross salary goes towards social security contributions, entitling you to receive disability benefits in case of a work-related accident that prevents or limits your ability to work (f.e. blindness), as well as pension benefits after 15 years of employment in Montenegro.
+Because part of your monthly gross salary is allocated to social security contributions, it entitles you and your dependents to disability benefits in the event of a work-related accident that limits or prevents your ability to work (e.g., blindness), as well as pension benefits after 15 years of employment in Montenegro.

 Seasonal Work